tekknolagi/isdt/lecture-notes/1-cli.md

 redirection, and argument substitution make shell scripts the easiest way to solve problems in terms of programs that already exist.
-But if you need to interact with a piece of software that *isn't* exposed through a command-line utility--for example, a database like PostgreSQL or MariaDB[^db-clis]--pick another language.
+But if you need to interact with a piece of software that *isn't* exposed through a command-line utility---for example, a database like PostgreSQL or MariaDB[^db-clis]---pick another language.

 [^db-clis]: Both these databases do actually come with command-line tools, but